Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/index.md

 ## About
-An ML Engineer driven by problem-solving and with a proven academic record in the field of Artificial Intelligence.
+Lead ML Engineer with excellent presentation and communication skills.
+A passionate researcher with exposure to deep learning & evolutionary AI.
+A competent problem-solver with a proven academic record in the field of AI and with practical experience in Big Data engineering and advanced analytics.
+Specialised in graph-analytics.

 ### Christos Hadjinikolis